minecraftserverorg/MinecraftServers/README.md

 LavaBukkit - https://github.com/GMatrixGames/LavaBukkit - (Currently not in development) A server software that allows for use of Forge Mods and Bukkit Plugins in the same server

 Lava - https://github.com/LavaPowered/Lava - The continuation of LavaBukkit

+> Note: Akarin is the continuation of Torch

 ## Proxy